Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

-With the large variety saws designed for cutting, pruning, and trimming trees, I thought it would be appropriate to make a page explaining a little about each one.
+With the large variety of saws designed for cutting, pruning, and trimming trees, I thought it would be appropriate to make a page explaining a little about each one.
 Because there are so many different types, I’m going to keep things simple by combing them into broad categories.

-They’re not meant for trimming trees and because of that, I won’t be adding it to list.
-Same goes for the other saws designed for something other than cutting trees.
+They’re not meant for trimming trees and because of that, I won’t be adding them to the list.
+The same goes for the other saws designed for something other than cutting trees.
 Now that we’re on the same page, let’s get started.

 The first kind of saw on our list is the pruning saw.
 A pruning saw typically has a curved blade between 6 inches – 12 inches in length.
 They are used, as their name implies, for pruning trees.

-Pruning saws are hand saws because they’re not gas or electric powered.
+Pruning saws are hand saws because they’re not gas or electric-powered.
 They’re held in your hand and you’re the power behind the tool.
 As such, many people refer to a pruning saw as a hand saw which is understandable.

 A folding hand saw is another type of pruning saw.
-They serve the same function with the difference of having a blade which folds into the handle.
+They serve the same function with the difference of having a blade that folds into the handle.
 This is especially useful when packing a saw along for a hike or having the option of putting it in your pocket.

 A handle is positioned on one side while nuts and bolts are typically used to hold the blade in place.
 For most bow saws, the handle folds back and forth to tighten or loosen the saw blade; this comes in handy when replacing the blade.

 These are usually faster cutting than pruning saws but due to their size and shape, they’re not always a practical choice.
 Especially when dealing with tight spaces in between branches.